 A program of core drilling at the Hurricane Zone on the Larocque East property was planned for the winter 2021 drilling season, however, due to concerns over COVID-19, the Company has decided to postpone the program at this time.
 The program was focused on expansion of the higher-grade mineralization at the western end of the Hurricane zone.
-The Company is revisiting the plans including the potential to expand its summer program.
-The scope and timing of that revised plan have not yet been finalized, but will take into consideration any restrictions related to the COVID-19 pandemic at that time.
+The Company plans to conduct a program of core drilling at Larocque East comprising 30 drill holes totaling 12,000 metres.
+The planned drilling program will have three objectives: Exploration outside of the Hurricane zone area (14 drill holes); expansion of the Hurricane zone (12 drill holes), and testing within the high-grade core of the Hurricane zone (four drill holes).
+The work is anticipated to be completed in August through October 2021.